tnichols217/notes/Chem 111/2 - Units.md

 # Units
 A unit is a scale of which a measurement is made in

-All answers and measurements should have units, with a few minor exceptions (li)
+All answers and measurements should have units, with a few minor exceptions (like ratios)

+## SI units
+- mass: kg
+- length: m
+- time: s
+- temperature: K
+-